openSUSE/open-build-service/CONTRIBUTING.md

 8. Check out your OBS frontend:
 You can access the frontend at [localhost:3000](http://localhost:3000).
 Whatever you change in your cloned repository will have effect in the development environment.
+**Note**: The vagrant instance is configured with a default user 'Admin' and password 'buildservice'.

 9. Changed something in the frontend?
 Test your changes!